 Plan vs actual

 The plan was to stick closely to the “quickest arrival” charging profile proposed by ABRP.
-The outbound trip from home to a remote destination is illustrated in the chart below, which shows the cumulative distance travelled over time, and the estimated range of the vehicle at each point.
+The outbound trip from Melbourne to the south coast of NSW is illustrated in the chart below, which shows the cumulative distance travelled over time, and the estimated range of the vehicle at each point.
 For reference, we include the minimum actual range estimate we had at any point (more on this below).

-With only an hour for charging stops in this plan, we would probably stop longer and more often on the journey for comfort and recreation purposes, so there’s no compromise compared to an ICE vehicle in this plan.
+With only an hour for two charging stops in this plan, we would probably stop longer the journey for comfort and recreation purposes, so there’s no compromise compared to an ICE vehicle in this plan.

 The actual profile is illustrated in the chart below, with the same actual range estimate minimum line for comparison to the ideal plan.

-It’s apparent that we charged more often to maintain a higher minimum range/charge than the “quickest arrival” case.
-This, combined with a slightly lower average speed, is partly why it took us nearly three hours longer to reach the destination, just after 19.00.
-The other major delay is the hour we spent waiting for a functioning charger at our first planned stop (where range as well as distance flatlines).
+It’s apparent that we charged more often than the ideal plan, maintaining a much higher minimum charge, and that we arrived nearly 3 hours later, at about 19.00.
+Of note, we spent an hour waiting for a functioning charger at our first stop (where range as well as distance flatlines).
 This is where reality started deviating from the plan!

 State of chargers